shriharivish/shriharivish.github.io/_projects/1_project.md

 LIMITED CONTRIBUTIONS LISTED BELOW DUE TO CONFIDENTIALITY REQUIREMENTS AT GE.

+<h3>Transmit Section</h3>

+Designed a new boost converter adapted transmit circuitry to optimise for power draw on the sensor.
+Used a charge pump mechanism to deliver consistent power output throughout the transmit pulse which drastically improves the sensitivity and lower depths.
+Tapering was a problem plaguing the predicate causing inconsistencies in the pickup at varied depths which was solved eventually in the new design.
+Optimised the circuit for space and ensured thermal loss was minimal given stringent heat dissipation requirements in an IP68 device.
+I have also designed the calibration process to ensure identical acoustic powers across sensors overcoming process variations in manufacturing.

 <div class="img">
         {% include figure.html path="assets/img/uls_tx.jpg" title="Transmit Pulse Shape Improvement" class="img-fluid rounded z-depth-1" %}
 </div>